Buying a Home Out of State

 When you start your house hunting, we want to make sure it's just a matter of time before you have the keys to your dream home.
 The last thing we want is for you to find a home you love and have an offer denied because you weren't prepared.
 Before you make the trip to Arizona to start looking, you should have all the necessary financial steps complete.
 That way when you find "the one" you are prepared to submit a strong offer!

-- A pre-approval letter with lender contact information or a completed Arizona Pre-qualification form.
+- A pre-approval letter with lender contact information or the required completed Arizona Pre-qualification form.

 - If it's a cash purchase, you should have written proof of funds from a bank or investment company.